-If you’d prefer to try it the other way, cut our Chocolate Fudge Recipe in half and spread it over the peanut butter fudge.
-I’m sure it’s tasty made that way too, but I’ll stick with the layer of ganche.
+If you'd prefer to try it the other way, cut our Chocolate Fudge Recipe in half and spread it over the peanut butter fudge.
+I'm sure it's delicious when it's made that way too, but I'll stick with the layer of ganache.

 How to make easy Buckeye Fudge:

-- butter (if you use salted butter then reduce the amount of salt in this recipe)
+- butter - If you use salted butter, reduce the amount of salt in this recipe.

-- heavy whipping cream (a must for making ganache plus is adds a richness to the peanut butter fudge too)
+- heavy whipping cream - This is a must for making ganache plus it adds richness to the peanut butter fudge too.

-- chocolate (Choose a good quality chocolate that has a flavor you like.
-I used Hershey Special Dark chips.)
+- chocolate - Choose a good quality chocolate that has a flavor you like.
+I used Hershey's Special Dark chips.

 - Heat it on high power for 3o seconds, then stir, a